 Have I ever gotten sick ?

 Yes, in five years of living here, I haven’t been able to avoid stomach upsets entirely.
-I’ve been sick about three times in total.
+I’ve been sick about five times in total.
 And not all of those have been from street food.

 I think I’ve only gotten sick once from actual street food, and that was my own fault for devouring a curd drenched chaat in Old Delhi right in the middle of monsoon season.